 JOIN OUR CALL FOR CANADA TO SUSPEND ARMS SALES TO SAUDI ARABIA

-A bloody conflict has been raging in Yemen for more than two years – but largely ignored by the rest of the world.
-It is fuelled by arms sales from a dozen countries including Canada.
+A bloody conflict has been raging in Yemen for more than three years – but largely ignored by the rest of the world.
+It is fuelled by arms sales from a dozen countries including Canada, to Saudi Arabia.
 Evidence of possible war crimes is mounting.

 Nearly 5000 civilians have been killed, including hundreds of children, since a Saudi-led military coalition launched airstrikes against Huthi armed groups in Yemen in March 2015.
 Some 3 million people have been displaced.

-There is overwhelming evidence that the Saudi-led military coalition is failing to protect civilians, and that some attacks may amount to war crimes.
+There is overwhelming evidence that the Saudi-led military coalition is failing to protect civilians, and that all parties to the conflict have committed violations of international law.
 Air strikes have targeted hospitals, schools, markets and mosques.
 Ground forces of both anti-Huthi and Huthi armed groups have been operating in residential neighbourhoods, putting everyone in the area at risk, including of reprisal attacks.

 CANADIAN LIGHT ARMOURED VEHICLES